 I used to think I was the type of person who would die for my love.
 But I’m not so sure now.
-I was friends with my husband for years before we started dating.
+Mike and I were friends a long time before we started dating.
 The last year of our friendship, he was over at my house quite a bit doing repair and improvement work.

 Finally, I took the risk of potentially losing his friendship in order to explore my romantic feelings.
-We only dated officially about a month or so when we had a really big fight and stopped talking to each other for days.
+We were an official couple just a few months when we had a really big fight.
+It was so bad we stopped talking to each other for days.
 Once I got over my anger, I reached out.
-Then, I actually called a mutual friend to make sure Mike wasn’t sick or injured because he didn’t answer any of my texts.
+But, he didn’t answer a single one of my texts.
+Then, I actually called a mutual friend to make sure Mike wasn’t sick or injured.
 He was fine, just very, very mad at me.
 But, he agreed to come over one night when the kids were staying with their dad.